Absolutely maximally entangled pure states of multipartite quantum systems: Classical codes and minimal support AME states

 \section{Classical codes and minimal support AME states}

 Let us present here the simplest construction of AME states introducing relevant notation: The {\em support} of a state is the number of nonzero coefficients it has in a fixed product basis.
 A $k$-uniform state has at least support $d^k$, which is its Schmidt rank for any bipartition between $k$ and $N-k$ parties.
 If there exists a product basis expanding the state with support $d^k$, then we say it is a state of {\em minimal support}.
+Such states, generated by any $k$-unitary permutation matrix $P_{d^k}$, are special because they can be constructed by known schemes of classical error correction.
+In the case of a $N=4$ party system such a state is obtained by plugging a $2$-unitary permutation matrix $P_{d^2}$ into Eq. (\ref{AME_U}).

+{To explain this connection, we let us sketch the key idea behind classical error correction.
+In its simplest form, the goal is to protect a classical bit from the potential error of a bit flip occurring with low probability.
+The simplest nontrivial example is so-called repetition code, where the bit $0$ is encoded into three repeated bits $000$, and the bit $1$ is encoded into $111$.
+Therefore, if a single bit flip error occurs with low probability $p$ and changes symbol $0$ into $1$, one can correct it by performing majority voting rule applied to the ``spoiled '' bit string e.g. $001$, which is registered instead of the expected string $000$.
+When the single error probability is very small $p \ll 1$, the probability of two bit flips $p^2$ can be neglected.

-Such states are special because they can be constructed by known schemes of classical error correction.
-In particular, a classical error correcting code $C[N,k,\delta]_d=\{\omega_j\}_{j=1}^{d^k}$ is a set of $d^k$ codewords of $N$ digits of a $d$-dimensional alphabet each, where every two codewords differ in at least $\delta$ digits.
-Classical codes with distance $\delta$ are able to identify $\delta-1$ bit (or {\em dit}) flips, namely classical errors.
-For instance, the repetition code $C[3,1,3]_2=\{000,111\}$ has $d^k=2$ codewords of Hamming distance $\delta=3$ composed of $N=3$ digits in an alphabet of dimension $d=2$, and can detect the presence of $\delta-1=2$ bit flips.
-A classical code $C$ is {\em maximum distance separable (MDS)} if it saturates the Singleton bound \cite{Jo58,Si64}, $\delta\leq N-k+1$.
+More generally,} a classical error correcting code $C[N,k,\delta]_d=\{\omega_j\}_{j=1}^{d^k}$ is a set of $d^k$ codewords of $N$ digits of a $d$-dimensional alphabet each, where every two codewords differ in at least $\delta$ digits.
+Classical codes with distance $\delta$ are able to identify $\delta-1$ bit (or {\em dit}) flips, namely classical errors. { For example, the repetition code is denoted as $C[3,1,3]_2=\{000,111\}$ has $d^k=2$ codewords of Hamming distance $\delta=3$ composed of $N=3$ digits in an alphabet of dimension $d=2$, and can detect the presence of $\delta-1=2$ bit flips, while correcting at most one.} A classical code $C$ is {\em maximum distance separable (MDS)} if it saturates the Singleton bound \cite{Jo58,Si64}, $\delta\leq N-k+1$.

 MDS codes $C[N,k,\delta]_d$ can be used to construct $k$-uniform states of $N$ $d$-dimensional parties,

 which have minimal support~\cite{Goyeneche2015,helwig2013existApplic,bernal2018existence}.
 In the example of the repetition code above, this gives rise to the 1-uniform GHZ state $\ket{\text{GHZ}}=\big (\ket{000}+\ket{111}\big )/\sqrt{2}$.